 We believe that the FNFA will continue to benefit from solid underlying asset quality.
 The authority lends exclusively to First Nations communities in Canada.
-There are over 600 First Nations in the country with capital needs that some have estimated are more than C\$20 billion.
+There are over 600 First Nations in the country, with capital needs that some have estimated at more than C\$20 billion.
 Those needs are typical of all Canadian communities: infrastructure (water and roads), community-owned housing, equipment, and economic development.

 In our view, the institutional framework under which First Nations in Canada operate has historically been weaker than that of other local and regional governments in the country.
 The frequency and extent of reforms affecting the division of responsibility and revenues between First Nations and other levels of government in Canada have been evolving for over a century.
-The historical and existing fiscal and legal structures have led to large socioeconomic gaps between First Nations and Canada in part due to weak equalization mechanisms.
+The historical and existing fiscal and legal structures have led to large socioeconomic gaps between First Nations and Canada, in part, due to weak equalization mechanisms.
 Therefore, in our view, the sector's economic resilience is somewhat weaker than that of Canada overall, particularly given the disparities in income per capita across First Nations.

 Nevertheless, we believe the institutional framework for First Nations is improving.
-The federal government and the Assembly of First Nations are developing a new fiscal relationship that seeks to address some of the system's historical weaknesses.
+Reflecting this improvement, the federal government established longer-term 10-year grants available to First Nations as of April 2019, which, when implemented, should provide funding that is more predictable than the previous one- and five-year funding agreements.
+This initiative is part of the new fiscal relationship between the federal government and the Assembly of First Nations that seeks to address some of the system's historical weaknesses.
 At the same time, there is a prudent legislative framework in place for FNFA borrowers.
 Under this framework, First Nations that would like to borrow from the authority must receive a Financial Performance Certificate from the First Nations Financial Management Board indicating compliance with certain financial ratios, among other requirements.
 In addition, borrowers pledge revenue streams to support loan repayments.
-The sources of these streams directly deposit them in a secured revenues trust account (SRTA) that the FNFA uses to repay debt.
+The sources of these streams directly deposit them in a secured revenues trust account that the FNFA uses to repay debt.
 The authority discounts pledged revenues according to the type of revenue.
-About 80% of these revenues come from either the federal or provincial governments.
-In our view, these revenues are subject to low financial system risk, in part due to strong regulatory standards and supervision in Canada.
+Over 70% of these revenues come from either the federal or provincial governments.
+In our view, these entities are subject to low financial system risk, in part, due to strong regulatory standards and supervision in Canada.

-In our view, the FNFA's business position is somewhat limited by the authority's shorter track record relative to that of more established public sector funding agencies; and small, although rapidly growing, loan book.
-The FNFA's loans to First Nations reached C\$454 million as of March 31, 2018, up from C\$309 million one year earlier.
+The FNFA's business position continues to be limited by the authority's shorter track record relative to that of more established public-sector funding agencies; and small, although rapidly growing, loan book.
+The FNFA's loans to First Nations reached C\$586 million as of March 31, 2019, up from C\$454 million one year earlier.
 Nevertheless, we believe that the authority's solid competitive position will support healthy customer base growth over the next several years, continuing a trend that began when the FNFA started lending.
 Historically, access to capital has been a challenge for many First Nations.
 In recent years, access has improved, but some impediments to lenders remain, such as security or lenders' mandates.
 By statute, land or buildings on First Nations territories cannot be pledged as collateral.
 In addition, we believe that the authority has a strong price position relative to competitors.